 - Some people complain of reduced sensitivity during sexual activity.

 - They can break or slip off.

-- Some people may experience difficulties with erections (this can sometimes be helped by practicing using condoms before any sexual activity with a partner, especially for younger people).
+- Some people may experience difficulties with erections (this can sometimes be helped by practising using condoms before any sexual activity with a partner, especially for younger people).

-- Those whose erections are less firm may find it a little difficult to use external condoms.
+- People whose erections are less firm may find it a little difficult to use external condoms.